 - Tip: you could also garnish with some sunflower seeds

-- For best bioavailability serve it with slices of whole grain bread
+- For best bioavailability serve it with slices of crusty bread, ideally whole grain.

-Calories in parsnips are negligible and yet their complex carbohydrates with soluble and insoluble dietary fiber provide them with a high satiation effect.
+Calories in this root vegetable are negligible and yet their complex carbohydrates with soluble and insoluble dietary fiber provide them with a high satiation effect.

-In fact parsnips are one of the most impressing vegetables when it comes to their fiber to calorie ratio.
-100 grams of these root vegetables contain whopping 4.9 grams and only 75 calories!
+In fact, parsnips are one of the most impressing veggies when it comes to their fiber to calorie ratio.
+100 grams of these roots contain whopping 4.9 grams and only 75 calories!

 We all know that adequate fiber in the diet also helps with obesity and constipation conditions.
-For more “ballast” information check out my top 100 high fiber foods.
+For more information on food roughage check out my top 100 high fiber foods.

-In addition parsnips are rich in vitamin B, vitamin C and minerals like potassium.
-Potassium is an essential component of cell and body fluids that aids controlling blood pressure and heart rate by countering effects of sodium.
+In addition, parsnips are rich in vitamin B, vitamin C and minerals like potassium.
+As an essential component of cell and body fluids, Potassium aids controlling blood pressure and heart rate by countering effects of sodium.

-By the way, parsnip is a wonderful first food for babies.
+By the way, this root veggie is a wonderful first food for babies.